Team Building Challenge

 Sometimes parents contact us at Summerland Camps also considering Wilderness based programs.
 The essence of a Wilderness program is that campers form inter-dependent groups that must rely on each other.
 These dynamic gets campers interacting and socializing with each other and a “positive peer culture” is formed.

 We create the same culture at Summerland Camps by providing team building camp activities where each participant is a valued member of the team.
 Campers interact, socialize, and discover there are better ways to occupy their time than by screen-based activity alone.
 We also offer aftercare services at Summerland Camps, which many Wilderness programs do not.

 Ultimately, it’s out of human interaction that people change.

 Most parents fail at changing screen time behaviors by simply limiting screen time and taking a punitive approach.
 At Summerland Camps we seek to create change from inspiring the camper from within, not forcing changes from the top down.
-In most cases parents have already tried this strategy and it has proven ineffective.
+In most cases, parents have already tried this strategy and it has proven ineffective.

 The benefit we have over Wilderness programs is that we can create the same inter-dependent group focus with our team building camp activities, but we do it in such a positive atmosphere.
 Because we are in University dormitories, we have access to a wider array of sports, hobbies, and world-class workout facilities.
 We also can use our location as a base to explore the area and conduct special trips.
 Also, campers can shower, and have 3 nutritious meals a day plus snacks.
-We can do so much more that Wilderness programs as a result.
+We can do so much more than Wilderness programs as a result.